DovetailSoftware/l10n/README.md

 - localized values are stored in table_fc_loc_elm rows related to either:<br/>
 -- table_gbst_elm rows for Clarify lists<br/>
 -- table_hgbst_elm rows for used-defined pop-up lists
-- each table_fc_loc_elm row stores the locale code of the value, in xx-XX format (as specified in [here] (http://msdn.microsoft.com/en-us/library/ms533052%28vs.85%29.aspx), e.g. "pl-PL" for Polish).
+- each table_fc_loc_elm row stores the locale code of the value, in xx-XX format (as specified [here] (http://msdn.microsoft.com/en-us/library/ms533052%28vs.85%29.aspx), e.g. "pl-PL" for Polish).
 - one row in table_gbst_elm or table_hgbst_elm table can have many related table_fc_loc_elm rows, one for each language in use.
 - one row in table_fc_loc_elm can be related to only one row of either table_gbst_elm or table_hgbst_elm.
 The same row in table_fc_loc_elm can't be used to localize elements in both table_gbst_elm and table_hgbst_elm at the same time even if they store the same title value.
 - it's not required to localize entire list.
 Individual elements can have as many localizations as needed, one per language, independently from each other.